 Then, on the right panel, all hell breaks loose – quite literally.
 Most depictions of the fiery depths are quite tame compared to Bosch’s painting.
 At the top, we see a shadowy city of sorts, illuminated by the fires springing up around it.
 As your eyes dare venture further down, there’s a pair of ears with a knife protruding through them, humans gathering for shelter, and all manner of strange beasts consuming humans.
 Just take a look at the blue, bird-like creature towards the right side.
 Seated atop a toilet-like throne, he is mid-snack while also excreting another human.

 Throughout the whole panel, there are several musical instruments that symbolize the evil distractions our senses create.
 Those ears are the perfect example; the knife piercing them strongly represents that deceptive lure.
 Many of these symbols are taken straight from the seven deadly sins, themselves, which often leads us to believe that over-indulgence and consumption ultimately lead to our demise.
-It would take a whole book to unpack all the symbolism jammed into this painting.
+It would take a whole book to unpack all the symbolism jammed into this strange painting.
 To fall into the rabbit hole of details, click here!

 2. Magdalena Ventura with Her Husband and Son

-We'll continue our tour of the bizarre and strange with a portrait of two men?
+We’ll continue our tour of strange paintings with a portrait of two men?
 Right?
 Guess again!
 The figure in the front is none other than the Bearded Woman of Abruzzi!
 Nowadays, gender is a fluid concept for most.
-While we might think this is a relatively new idea, Jusepe de Ribera's painting just might prove otherwise.
-Our lady, Magdalena, wasn't much of a fan of the Renaissance's ideal beauty.
+While we might think this is a relatively new idea, Jusepe de Ribera‘s painting just might prove otherwise.
+Our lady, Magdalena, wasn’t much of a fan of the Renaissance’s ideal beauty.
 So, she defied those standards and created her own.
 Oddly enough, this made her quite famous.
 In fact, the Viceroy of Naples was fascinated by her and commissioned Ribera to paint her portrait.